redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### Validation

-"Okay Redwood tutorial author," you're saying, "what's the big deal?
+"Okay, Redwood tutorial author," you're saying, "what's the big deal?
 You built up Redwood's form helpers as The Next Big Thing but there are plenty of libraries that will let me skip creating controlled inputs manually.
 So what?"
 And you're right!
 Anyone can fill out a form _correctly_ (although there are plenty of QA folks who would challenge that statement), but what happens when someone leaves something out, or makes a mistake, or tries to haxorz our form?
 Now who's going to be there to help?
 Redwood, that's who!

 All three of these fields should be required in order for someone to send a message to us.
 Let's enforce that with the standard HTML `required` attribute: